 This then is the context for his observation of the rich giving showy gifts while the destitute widow gives her entire living away: a judgement on the religious institution’s leaders and scholars who give long prayers and take honored places while devouring the houses of widows!

 The widow’s foolishness, her pious and naïve trust in her religious leaders to care for the people of God, has led her to go beyond the requirements of the Law in giving up everything she had to live on while it simultaneously shows up the cynical behavior of the leaders who preach what they never intend to follow.
 These scholars have ingenious and elaborate justifications of their actions, and they have developed tradition and ritual in order to repress their anxiety and moral consciousnesses.
-Quoting chapter and verse, they can fund their grand buildings, liturgical vestments, and the training and supply of vocational elite class while neglecting the care of the orphan, widow, and all the oppressed and impoverished classes these traditional labels represent.
+Quoting chapter and verse, they can fund their grand buildings, liturgical vestments, and the training and supply of the vocational elite class while neglecting the care of the orphan, widow, and all the oppressed and impoverished classes these traditional labels represent.

 I imagine those scholars and leaders back then might join with many today who repeat the sentiment of Jesus’ own disciples in a different Gospel context: “This Word is hard; who can listen to it?”
 After all, we live in the real world, right?
-We need our private, exclusive pension system built on investing in private prisons, oil companies, and ….
+We need our private, exclusive pension system built on investing in private prisons, oil companies, and the military-industrial complex.
 We need our buildings built with slave labor, our endowments developed with sugar-water capitalism, and our ongoing fundraising efforts giving voice and honor to the wealthy, denying contribution to public needs from large estates through financial planning (something which reminds me of Jesus’s condemnation of corban), and even the taking of pennies from widows, widowers, and poor clergy with the justification that “rewards will be had in heaven!”

 Yet, is this what Jesus would have us do?
 Walter Brueggemann, based on his studies of the Hebrew Bible, once said that “to do justice” is to “sort out what belongs to whom, and to return it to them.”
 That seems to be more consistent with the teachings of this first-century Rabbi who regularly condemned the rich, commanded that wealth be given away, and sought out the poor and marginalized to the exclusion of the religious.